 Now, who approves the project management plan, depends on the organizational structure and a number of other factors.

 Usually, the customer or the senior management of an organization do not approve the document.
 The customer signs the contract but often leaves the internal workings to the organization which delivers the project.
-The performing organization’s senior management cannot get down to the level of of reviewing every component of a project plan and approving the document and especially not for each and every project.
+The performing organization’s senior management cannot get down to the level of reviewing every component of a project plan and approving the document and especially not for each and every project.

 Typically the project plan is approved by the project manager, project sponsor or the functional managers who provides the resources for the project.